-- 1. Genetic differences known to cause or contribute to the birth defect found in your fetus - 2.
-Genetic differences that do not cause or contribute to any medical condition-in other words, they are normal variations of the gene. - 3.
-Genetic differences that are new or rare, so that we do not know whether they cause or contribute to the birth defect(s) found in your fetus. - 4.
+1. Genetic differences known to cause or contribute to the birth defect found in your fetus

+- 2. Genetic differences that do not cause or contribute to any medical condition-in other words, they are normal variations of the gene. - 3.
+Genetic differences that are new or rare, so that we do not know whether they cause or contribute to the birth defect(s) found in your fetus, or are normal variations of the gene. - 4.
 In many cases, no genetic differences will be found in your fetus

-Genetic differences that are not related to the birth defects in your fetus
+Genetic differences that are not related to the birth defects in the fetus

 There is a chance that we could find a genetic difference that causes medical problems but that is not related to the reason you were offered the exome sequencing test.
-These differences might be important for your fetus now or in the future.
+These differences might be important for the pregnancy now or in the future.
 They may also be important for your health or for the health of other family members.
 Some of these genetics differences mean there is a chance your fetus may develop cancer or heart problems later in life.
 If these differences are found, doctors may recommend tests to find cancer or heart disease early or suggest ways to prevent it.
 Only a small number of people have these differences found, and it is your choice whether you want to learn about whether these are present in your fetus.
+You and your partner will decide together if you want to learn about these conditions or not.
+You can make your choice on the last page of the maternal consent form.